- Casino

 In April 2021, Churchill Downs Incorporated launched mobile sports betting apps in Indiana, Pennsylvania, and Colorado.
 The company already operates TwinSpires, the betting app that is available in the majority of horse racing states in the United States and accepts horse race wagers.

 The point is that Kentucky is definitely not without candidates when it comes to setting up sportsbooks in the state.
-In fact, you can argue that CDI, FanDuel, and DraftKings are already patiently biding their time and anticipate the launch date for mobile sports betting in Kentucky.
+Presently, legal sports betting in Kentucky is operated by the following enties, which are well-established national betting companies:

-Signing HB 551 into law by Gov. Beshear was without any doubt the most important step ahead of the launch of sports betting in Kentucky.
-Additionally, the law made the launch of sports betting inevitable, as it needs to be completed in the state by December 28, 2023.
+Signing HB 551 into law by Gov. Beshear was, without any doubt, the most important step ahead of the launch of sports betting in Kentucky.
+Additionally, the law made the launch of sports betting inevitable, as it had to be completed in the state by December 28, 2023.
 Despite the legalization and outright strong demand by bettors, there are groups that still oppose wagering on sports in Kentucky.

-Anti-gambling and religious sentiments are prevalent with certain groups in the state, giving a strong voice to opponents who don’t want gambling to move any further.
+Anti-gambling and religious sentiments were, of course, prevalent with certain groups in the state, giving a strong voice to opponents who didn’t want gambling to move any further.
 While these groups are not as significant, nor are their arguments always justified, they are part of the GOP electoral base, and as such, their opinions matter.

-As with other states, prior to launching legal betting activities, Kentucky would need to go through licensing of the operators.
+As with other states, prior to launching legal betting activities, Kentucky had to go through licensing of the operators.
 This is normally not a lengthy process, but it is one of the pillars for creating a sustainable, competitive and strong sports betting market.

-Given that Kentucky will offer retail, as well as mobile sports betting, there will be plenty of options available for fans that like to wager.
-It is clear that the market will launch soon so sports fans and bettors would only need to be patient a little longer.
-There’s no solid date yet, but Kentucky bettors may be able to enjoy legal sports betting at some point this autumn, just in time for the new NFL season.
+Given that Kentucky offers retail as well as mobile sports betting, there are plenty of options available for fans who like to wager.
+It is clear that the market has been a success so far, and sports fans and bettors have had a great time making use of the local options.
+Kentucky bettors can enjoy legal sports betting for years to come, whether they prefer the NFL, the NBA or something else entirely!

 FAQ